Where will the Seahawks’ tailback merry-go-round stop this week? Not even Pete Carroll seems to know

 For now, the best running threat remains Wilson, who is on pace for 583 yards.
 That’s not near a career high — Wilson had a club-record 849 in 2014 when Lynch led the team with 1,306.

-But considering that the leading rusher behind Wilson who is currently healthy is Lacy with 176 yards — barely more than his career-high of 150 in 2013 when he was with Green Bay — it might be hard for any other Seahawk to top.
+But considering that the leading rusher behind Wilson who is currently healthy is Lacy with 176 yards — barely more than his career-high of 150 in 2013 when he was with Green Bay — it might be a total hard for any other Seahawk to top.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.